protocol/research-website/content/posts/202106-underlay-tech/index.md

 ### General-purpose

 Most dataflow editors are custom-built for a single application and domain, and can't easily be re-used by others.
 It's not even clear how "general-purpose" a dataflow editor can really be.
-Just in the small gallery of examples in the beginning there are several incompatible variations on the basic model: some allow cycles, some don't; some have blocks with multiple outputs, some only allow a single output, and so on.
-The "dataflow editor" interface is not as coherent or established as e.g. the "text editor" interface, but we can still do our best to be opinionated when we can get away with it and generic when we can't.
+Just in the small gallery of examples at the beginning of this blogpost there are several incompatible variations on the basic model: some allow cycles, some don't; some have blocks with multiple outputs, some only allow a single output, and so on.
+The "dataflow editor" interface is not as standardized as e.g. the "text editor" interface, but we can still do our best to be opinionated when we can get away with it and generic when we can't.

 Text editing is actually a useful point of reference here; it's maybe the best example of a complex general-purpose interface that has achieved essentially universal adoption.
 Everybody is so fluent in text editing that we rarely think about "cursors" and "selections" as things that had to be invented, or that could have been something else.

 ### SVG-based

 The only real options for rendering graphs on the web are Canvas or SVG.
 Canvas is definitely the bigger gun, and can perform better on visualizations with lots of data points, but in general we don't expect dataflow graphs to have tens of thousands of nodes.
-SVG is lighter-weight and easier to work with, and in the context of React components, SVGs have another advantage: they can be server-side rendered.
+SVG is lighter-weight and easier to work with, and in the context of React components, SVGs have another advantage: they can be rendered server-side.

 ### High-quality React and TypeScript integration